rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Aggs-Examples/example-04/Reverse-nested-aggregation.md

 ---

-2. Then nested aggregation with filter aggregation to count the number of players with at least 30 games.
+***2. Then nested aggregation with filter aggregation to count the number of players with at least 30 games.***

 <details open><summary><i></i></summary><blockquote>